UnlyEd/next-typescript-api-vercel-boilerplate/README.md

 >
 > This boilerplate uses Sentry for tracking errors that happens on the server, but feel free to use another tool, it's merely used as an example.

+## Other alternatives

+> **We released in February 2020 our ["Next Right Now" boilerplate](https://github.com/UnlyEd/next-right-now), which is similar to this project, except it is a universal/isomorphic boilerplate that isn't solely focused on the backend/api, unlike this one.** Make sure to check it out!

+---

 <!-- toc -->

 - [Deploy Your Own project (ultimate quick start)](#deploy-your-own-project-ultimate-quick-start)